 While helpful, DMI does not require that incoming students have programming experience.
 Several classes are offered at DMI that will help students develop their technical and programming skills.
-General fluency with one or more of the following technologies is strongly encouraged: HTML, Flash ActionScript, digital video and sound editing, AfterEffects, Processing, and database development.
+General fluency with one or more of the following technologies is strongly encouraged: HTML, digital video and sound editing, AfterEffects, Processing, and database development.

 When are admission materials due?